How to explore the tax benefits of homeownership

 Real estate taxes

-Most state and local governments charge an annual tax on the value of real property, often called property taxes.
 These funds, though annoying to pay, are used by local and state governments for many positive initiatives in your area.
 Fortunately, this amount, which varies from state to state, can be deducted.
-The higher rate your state charges in property taxes, the more you can recoup when filing.

-Home Improvement
+Home improvement

-Home Offices
+Home offices

 Ideally, your home office is a separate room.
 Obviously, that’s not always possible, particularly in small apartments in big cities like New York or Chicago.
 You need to have what the IRS calls a “separately identifiable space.”
 It doesn’t have to be sectioned off by a wall or Ikea-style cubicle structure.
-Many accountants say that installing a folding screen or curtain will do the trick.
-If you have a separate, free-standing structure, like a studio, garage, workshop or barn, and you use it exclusively and regularly for your business, that can also qualify for the deduction.

 What can you deduct, and how do you calculate the amount?

-There are two ways to compute the deduction.
 The first is the regular method: You tally up your entire home’s total expenses and then compute a percentage of them for your home office, as measured in square feet.
-You also calculate depreciation of eligible property in your home office.
-In general, if your apartment is 1,600 square feet and your home office is 200 square feet, you would claim 12.5% of your total eligible expenses as your home office deduction.
+You also calculate the depreciation of eligible property in your home office.

 The second, simpler, method lets you monthly deduct $5 per square foot of the portion of your home that is used for business, up to 300 square feet.
-For the example above, that would yield a deduction of $1,000.

 It may seem obvious, but it’s important not to deduct expenses for any part of your home that is not regularly and exclusively used for business purposes.